razisayyed/django-ads/README.rst

 Changelog:
 ----------

+0.1.4 (2017-03-01):
+- get client ip address from HTTP_X_FORWARDED_FOR if it exists.

+0.1.3 (2017-02-08):
+- remove dependency on easy-thumbnails.
+- add Image validation to validate image size on upload using Admin interface.

+0.1.2 (2017-02-08):
+- add AdImage model to allow responsive ads.

 0.1.1 (2016-12-20):
 - add missing templates directory.

-0.1.2 (2017-02-08):
-- add AdImage model to allow responsive ads.

-0.1.3 (2018-02-08):
-- remove dependency on easy-thumbnails.
-- add Image validation to validate image size on upload using Admin interface.